u84819482/Nano-RL/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/9d87a18a-2e9a-4e4e-a3de-cf368c643f46" alt="Maze" width="350"/>

 <br>This MAZE environment offers an opportunity to compare the three TD methods across a vast design space as a function of reward assignments, cell fractions, epsilon, gamma, and alpha.
-When the impact of 'Holes' and 'Food' is low either due to their low fraction or low absolute reward, the three methods behave comparably.
-Otherwise, the episodes get proportionally longer and the performance of the three methods tends to differ more.
+When the impact of 'Holes' and 'Food' is low, either due to their low fraction or low absolute reward, the three methods behave comparably.
+Otherwise, the training episodes get proportionally longer and the performance of the three methods tends to differ more.

 To assist such investigations, the provided code offers several visualizations, e.g., average score vs. episodes: